NNP/MM: Accelerating molecular dynamics simulations with machine learning potentials and molecular mechanic

-\subsection{Protein-ligand complexes}
+\subsubsection{Protein-ligand complexes}

-We have selected four protein-ligand complexes from PDBbind 2019\cite{wang2004pdbbind, liu2017forging} following these criteria.
-First, the ligand contains only elements supported by ANI-2x (H, C, N, O, F, S, and Cl)\cite{devereux2020extending} and no charged functional groups (amonium, carboxylate, etc).
+We have selected four protein-ligand complexes from PDBbind-2019\cite{wang2004pdbbind, liu2017forging} following these criteria.
+First, the ligand contains only elements supported by ANI-2x (H, C, N, O, F, S, and Cl)\cite{devereux2020extending} and no charged functional groups (amine, carboxylate, etc).
 Second, the ligand has less than one hundred atoms.
-Third, the ligand has at least one rotatable bond and the rotamers energies differs by >\SI{3}{kcal/mol} between GAFF2\cite{wang2004development} and ANI-2x\cite{devereux2020extending}.
-We use \emph{Parameterize} tool \cite{galvelis2019scalable} to detect the rotatable bond, scan the dihedral angles of rotatable bonds and, to compute the relative rotamer energies.
-The summary of the protein-ligand complexes are given in Table~\ref{tab:sys} and the ligand structures are shown in Figure~\ref{fig:ligands}.
-Additionally, the energy profiles of the dihedral angle scan of the ligands are available in the supplementary information (Figure S1-S20).\todo{check}
+Third, the ligand has at least one rotatable bond, and the rotamers energies differ by >\SI{3}{kcal/mol} between GAFF2\cite{wang2004development} and ANI-2x\cite{devereux2020extending}.
+We use the \emph{Parameterize} tool \cite{galvelis2019scalable} to detect the rotatable bond, scan the dihedral angles of rotatable bonds, and compute the relative rotamer energies.
+The summary of the protein-ligand complexes is given in Table~\ref{tab:sys} and the ligand structures are shown in Figure~\ref{fig:ligands}.
+Additionally, the energy profiles of the dihedral angle scan of the ligands are available in the supplementary information (Figure~S2-S22).

-The protein-ligand complex preparation and equilibration has been carried out with HTMD\cite{doerr2016htmd}.
+The protein-ligand complex preparation and equilibration have been carried out with HTMD\cite{doerr2016htmd}.
 Each complex has been simulated with two different methods: MM, where the ligand is parameterized with GAFF2\cite{wang2004development} and NNP/MM, where the ligand is modeled with ANI-2x\cite{devereux2020extending}.
 The protein, in both cases, uses AMBER ff14SB\cite{maier2015ff14sb} FF.
-The MD simulations uses the NVT ensemble (T~=~\SI{310}{K}), the time step is set to \SI{4.0}{fs} for the MM simulations, and to \SI{2.0}{fs} for the NNP/MM simulations.
-For each combination of a complex and method, 10 independent simulations of \SI{100}{ns} are performed resulting into the combined sampling of \SI{1}{\micro\second}.
+The MD simulations use the NVT ensemble (T~=~\SI{310}{K}), the time step is set to \SI{4.0}{fs} for the MM simulations, and to \SI{2.0}{fs} for the NNP/MM simulations because they are unstable with \SI{4.0}{fs}.
+For each combination of a complex and method, 10 independent simulations of \SI{100}{ns} are performed resulting in the combined sampling of \SI{1}{\micro\second}.
 More details are provided in the supplementary information.

-\subsection{Analysis of protein-ligand complexes}
+\subsubsection{Analysis of protein-ligand complexes}